sadiecee/FoliumTutorial/README.md

 ```Python
 ph.info()
 ```
 Okay, now you're ready to convert your CSV data into point data.
-Here, we're going to add a geometry field to our dataframe, and populate it with the "Point" value containing the latitude and longitude of each Public Housing Building (in our data this is called X and Y, but you'll want to check and see what the column labels are for the lat and long data in other data sets you might upload.
+Here, we're going to add a geometry field to our dataframe, and populate it with the "Point" value containing the latitude and longitude of each Public Housing Building (in our data this is called X and Y, but you'll want to check and see what the column labels are for the lat and long data in other data sets you might upload).

 ```Python
 #add the geometry field of a point data containing the lat/long value